 How to Fund a Trust with Life Insurance

-As part of the underwriting process, the grantor may be required to take an insurance-company physical so that the insurance company can determine premiums based on the state of his or her health.
+As part of the underwriting process, the grantor may be required to take an insurance-company physical so that the insurance company can determine premiums based on the state of the grantor’s health.

 To transfer a life insurance policy into the trust, the grantor must complete and sign an assignment or transfer of policy.
 Be certain to obtain Form 712, Life Insurance Statement, from the insurance company at the time the grantor makes the transfer.
-The value on Form 712 is the value the grantor declares on his or her Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, if any is required.
+The value on Form 712 is the value the grantor declares on his or her Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.

 By gifting the policy to the trust, the grantor limits the includable value on his or her estate tax return to the value as of the date of the gift, not the policy’s face value.
-And because no policy prior to the insured's death is worth much in comparison to its value after that death, making this transfer now saves tens or even hundreds of thousands of dollars in eventual taxes if the grantor has a taxable estate.
+Because no policy prior to the insured’s death is worth much in comparison to its value after that death, making this transfer now saves tens or even hundreds of thousands of dollars in eventual taxes.

-Frequently, transfers into irrevocable life insurance trusts trigger the need for the grantor to file Form 709, for each year that he or she makes transfers into the trust in excess of the annual exclusion.
+Frequently, transfers into irrevocable life insurance trusts (whether cash for premiums or policies with cash value) trigger the need for the grantor to file Form 709 for each year that he or she makes transfers into the trust in excess of the annual exclusion ($14,000 in 2013).